 Common Meal provides students, faculty, senior administrators, and New York City community leaders with a venue to discuss a specific topic or an emerging issue affecting the Columbia Community over a meal.
 Common Meals are Vegetarian, with a Kosher option.
-They are held on Wednesday evenings at 6:00 p.m., either in the Choir Room of Saint Paul’s Chapel or in Earl Hall.
+They are held throughout the semester on specific Wednesday evenings at 6:00 p.m., either in the Choir Room of Saint Paul’s Chapel or in Earl Hall.
 Chaplain Davis also hosts some events at her home.

 If interested in attending, please email firstname.lastname@example.org so that we are able to order the right amount of food and to request a Kosher meal.

-The Office of the University Chaplain’s Kraft Global Fellows Program
+Office of the University Chaplain’s Kraft Global Fellows Program

 Hear more about our last Program, which went to Kenya: